-20 Member States have transposed Article 3(1) correctly (BE, CZ, DE, EE, EL, ES, FR, CY, LV, LT, LU, HU, MT, AT, PL, PT, SI, SK, FI, SE).
-NL and UK have not transposed this paragraph since there is no possibility of amnesty in those countries and so this is obviously
+21 Member States have transposed Article 3(1) correctly (BE, CZ, DE, EE, EL, ES, FR, IT, CY, LV, LT, LU, HU, MT, AT, PL, PT, SI, SK, FI, SE).
+NL and UK have not transposed this paragraph since there is no possibility of amnesty in those countries and so this is obviously not viewed as being contrary to the Framework Decision.
+On the other hand, DK's implementation refers to a pardon rather than amnesty.
+Since in DK a pardon is only part of the wider term of amnesty it is therefore more restrictive and cannot be viewed as being completely in line with the Framework Decision.
+Finally IE has transposed this paragraph to allow for immunity by virtue of amnesty or pardon in the issuing Member State rather than the executing Member State.
+This is not in line with the Framework Decision which allows refusal only where there is amnesty in the Executing Member State.
+This may have an impact on the efficiency of the EAW system since it may result in IE always requiring this additional information, which was not foreseen in the EAW form.

-In relation to paragraph 2, 21 Member States have carried out implementation correctly (BE, CZ, DK, DE, EE, EL, ES, FR, CY, LV, LT, LU, HU, MT, NL, AT, PL, PT, SI, SK and SE).IE's legislation on this paragraph allows for refusal where the person is being proceeded against rather than where there has been final judgment and therefore does not refer to whether the sentence has been, is being or cannot be served.
+In relation to paragraph 2, 22 Member States have carried out implementation correctly (BE, CZ, DK, DE, EE, EL, ES, FR, IT, CY, LV, LT, LU, HU, MT, NL, AT, PL, PT, SI, SK and SE).
+IE's legislation on this paragraph allows for refusal where the person is being proceeded against rather than where there has been final judgment and therefore does not refer to whether the sentence has been, is being or cannot be served.
 The result could be that a person can be surrendered for the purposes of executing a sentence contrary to the Framework Decision.
 The UK's implementation is also contrary to the Framework Decision since it requires that the offence is also an offence in the UK for the ne bis in idem principle to apply.
 The Framework Decision does not allow for this restriction and moreover the European Court of Justice has held in its judgment in Gozutok that the application of ne bis in idem is not conditional on harmonisation of criminal procedural laws whereby further prosecution is barred12.
 In addition, although it should not pose a problem, PT legislation refers to the state where the decision was made rather than the sentencing state.